ameuret/m2config/README.md

   - MIME types are not handled (trivial to add, just ask)
   - Multiple DBs in same process
-  - A DSL-like syntax (probably improves readability in complex setups)
+  - A DSL-like syntax (likely to improve readability in complex setups)
+  - Declare proper associations
+  - Cleanup / consolidate DB (delete unreferenced entries)